-We've already heard about two major imports that came through Liverpool's docks - tea and cotton - but that wasn't all.
-Foodstuffs were another major import.
+Another major import that came through Liverpool's dosks was food.
 Fish, fruit, sugar, spices, flour, wheat, grain and many other products were imported or processed in the city.

 From here you can see the derelict warehouse of Joseph Heap & Sons.
 It is one of the oldest in the city.
 Although the lettering says 'Rice Millers', the company started off in 1778 in sugar refining.

 Sugar was traded in Liverpool from the 1670s and in time the city became one of the world's biggest refining centres.
+The first sugar imports to Liverpool came from the West Indies, particularly Barbados and Jamaica, but soon spread to include the East Indies, India, Argentina and the United States.